ivishalgandhi/techdocs/docs/auth/oauth2-guide.md

 - After authentication, authorization server redirects back to client with an authorization code
 - Client exchanges code for an access token using its client secret
 - Client uses the access token to access resources

+### The OAuth 2.0 Authorization Code Flow Example

+Let's use the example of a website called "Terrible Pun of the Day" that wants to access your email contacts.
+Here's how the authorization code flow works in detail:

+1. **Initiate Request:** You (Resource Owner) want "Terrible Pun of the Day" (Client) to access your contacts.
+The **Client redirects your browser** to the **Authorization Server**.
+This request includes the **Client ID**, the **Redirect URI**, the desired **Response Type** (e.g., "code"), and the requested **Scopes** (e.g., "read contacts").

+2. **Authentication (if needed):** The Authorization Server verifies who you are.
+If you're not logged in, it prompts you to do so.

+3. **Consent:** The Authorization Server presents a form or page showing the Scopes the Client is requesting and asks you (Resource Owner) if you want to grant or deny permission.

+4. **Authorization Code Grant:** If you grant permission (Consent), the **Authorization Server redirects your browser back to the Client** using the specified Redirect URI.
+This redirect includes a temporary **Authorization Code** in the URL.

+5. **Code Exchange Request:** The **Client receives the Authorization Code** from the redirect.
+The **Client then contacts the Authorization Server directly** (this communication is not through your browser).
+The Client sends its **Client ID, Client Secret**, and the received **Authorization Code** to the Authorization Server.

+6. **Token Issuance:** The Authorization Server verifies the received data (Client ID, Client Secret, and Authorization Code).
+If valid, the Authorization Server issues an **Access Token** and sends it back to the Client.

+7. **Resource Access:** The **Client receives the Access Token**.
+The Client then uses this Access Token to make requests to the **Resource Server** (e.g., an API endpoint for contacts).
+The request is like: "Here's an access token, please give me the contacts associated with the owner of this token".

+8. **Resource Response:** The Resource Server receives the request and the Access Token.
+It **verifies the Access Token** with the Authorization Server.
+If the token is valid and has the necessary permissions (Scopes), the Resource Server responds with the requested data (e.g., your contacts).

+It's important to note that the Client and Authorization Server establish their relationship (getting the Client ID and Client Secret) *before* the Resource Owner initiates a flow.
+The Client Secret **must be kept secret**.

 ### 2. Implicit Flow